daelsepara/abrash-zen-of-asm/src/chapter-04.md

 add byte ptr [MemVar],al
 ```

 String instructions can suffer from the 8-bit bus cycle-eater to a greater extent than other instructions.
-Believe it or not, a single `rep movsw`{.nasm} instruction can lose as much as:
+Believe it or not, a single `rep movsw` instruction can lose as much as:

 **524,280 cycles = 131,070 word-sized memory accesses x 4 cycles**